Aaron98990/ways-of-the-game/advantage.md

 It is recommended for the referee to also yell "Advantage" to make it clear to players that you are not ignoring the foul.

-## When to play advantage

-> Advantage should not be applied in situations involving serious foul play, violent conduct or a second cautionable offense unless there is a clear opportunity to score a goal.
-The referee must send off the player when the ball is next out of play, but if the player plays the ball or challenges/interferes with an opponent, the referee will stop play, send off the player and restart with an indirect free kick, unless the player committed a more serious offense.
->
-> - Law 12.3 Disciplinary Action

-It is not recomended to play advantage on offenses against the goalkeeper.
-If advantage is played and fouled player remains injured, play should be stopped when the team benefiting from the advantage loses possesion the ball.

-## Advantage while holding

-Advantage also includes holding.
-This is clarified to be clear but is already covered.
-Most offenses occur at a single point (push, charge, jumps at) but holding occurs at many points and continuously while a player is being held.

-> If a defender starts holding an attacker outside the penalty area and continues holding inside the penalty area, the referee must award a penalty kick.
->
-> - Law 12.3 Disciplinary Action

 ## Disciplinary action

 **Advantage is commonly apllied to where the offended player was able to pass or kick the ball away before the offender fouls them late and while the ball is away.
-When advantage is applied, the referee needs to be thinking if a yellow card is appropiate and remember the player that commited the foul.**
+When advantage is applied, the referee needs to be thinking if a sanction is appropiate and remember the player that commited the foul.**

 Just because advantage is played does not mean that a referee cannot caution or send-off the offender - the referee will show the cards when play stops.
 - [A player commits a reckless tackle.
 The referee signals advantage.
 When the ball is out of play, the player is cautioned for the reckless tackle.](https://youtu.be/eFxYX4x1za0?t=790)